-This beef brisket recipe is amazingly simple and good.
+If you don’t ever make any other recipe from our site, please make this beef brisket recipe.
+It is our go-to recipe when it comes to brisket, and it has never failed us.
+It is amazingly simple and full of flavor.
 This blog post could easily be titled as “easiest beef brisket recipe” or “best beef brisket recipe”.
 It’s that good and easy.

 Since brisket is a larger cut of beef, we typically make this recipe when we’re having guests over.
 The reason we like it so much is because it always turns out well, and it requires no fuss or oversight on the cook’s part.